rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 For the moment there are more users of RsyncOSX than RsyncUI.
 But the number of users of RsyncUI are growing.
 And Apple is clear, SwiftUI which RsyncUI is developed by, is the future.
 This means that most of my development is now on RsyncUI.
 RsyncOSX is still supported, but only issues are fixed and no new features.

 RsyncUI and RsyncOSX shares most of the code for *the model components*.
 The main differences between the two apps are the user interface (UI) and how the UI is built.
-RsyncUI is deveoped by utilizing **SwiftUI**.
-RsyncOSX is developed by utilizing **Storyboards**.
-Both apps utilizes another great **declarative** library, Combine, developed by Apple and JSON files for storing tasks, logrecords and user configuration.
+RsyncUI is deveoped by utilizing *SwiftUI*.
+RsyncOSX is developed by utilizing *Storyboards*.
+Both apps utilizes another great *declarative* library, Combine, developed by Apple and JSON files for storing tasks, logrecords and user configuration.

 ## New tasks, verify and synchronize data

-After adding [a task](/post/addconfigurations/), within the main view, *a double click* on task executes a [--dry-run](/post/tasks/)  and next double click the real run.
+After [adding](/post/addconfigurations/) a task within the main view, *a double click* on task executes a  [dryrun](/post/tasks/)  and  a second double click executes the real run.
 A verification of a new task might also be executed by opening the Rsync parameters view, select the task and choose the `Verify` button.

-For more experienced users of rsync, form within the Rsync parameters view, select the new task.
+For more experienced users of rsync, from within the Rsync parameters view, select the new task.
 Copy and paste the `Synchronize` string into a terminal view.
-The rsync command includes the `--dry-run` parameter as default within this view. **Always** verify, by a `--dry-run`,  the result of a **new** task before executing it.
+The rsync command includes the `--dry-run` parameter as default within this view. *Always* verify, by a `--dry-run`,  the result of a *new* task before executing it.